waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy & Lessons
 - Path to Azalea: Exit Violet City south to Route 32.
 Follow road south to Union Cave.
 Pass through cave to reach Azalea Town.
-- Training: Switch-train Rocky (Onix) and Egg (Togepi) by leading with Gneiss/Calcifer and switching on Turn 1.
+- Training (How-To): Switch-train Rocky (Onix) or Egg (Togepi) by leading with a stronger Pokemon (Gneiss or Calcifer), then immediately switching to the trainee on Turn 1 of a battle.
+This splits EXP and ensures safety.
+- Tile Verification Needed: Test collision for LEDGE_HOP_UP (expected impassable) and HEADBUTT_TREE.

 ## Task Tracking
 - **Route 32 Exploration:** Started Turn 2038.
 Goal: Reach Union Cave.